ICELAND 4 2018 June. Final four days.

-Our next goal was to go and see the puffins on the north east coast.
+After these private waterfalls, our next goal was to go and see the puffins on the north east coast.
 Now, it is just a little failing that Lena and I share by bad genetics that we get so excited by the immediate happenings that we kind of forget practical little details like buying petrol.
 This was the third time this trip where the wretched petrol light went on in the middle of nowhere, putting us in mild panic.
 This particular nowhere was situated such that we knew we could not go backwards.
 We just had to hope that forwards would work.
 There was a name on the map, written in purple.
 Surely that was a good sign.
 Lena consulted Siri, who gave us directions.
 Hoorah, we made it over the mountain pass (always a test when low on petrol), and began rolling down the other side, still in the middle of nowhere.
 Siri announced we had arrived.
 We were laughing so much I had to stop the car.
 We would have had a terrible accident had I not pulled over.

 Me playing with edges on the natural arch above Gilsarfoss.

 What on earth were we to do?
 Well, we’d just have to go on until we ran out, and work things out from there.
 On we pressed.
-We saw yet more beautiful scenery, to pulled over to photograph it.
+We saw yet more beautiful scenery, so pulled over to photograph it.
 Hey, you might as well run out of petrol with beautiful pics in the camera.
 Who should pull over at the same spot but Jay and Lissa!
 We were overjoyed to see them, and said that if we make it to the puffins, and if there’s a cafe there, we must have coffee together.
 Meanwhile, Jay said he’d drive behind us to kind of mop up if we didn’t make it.
 This was a fabulous offer, and we felt very secure all the way to the funny little shed with funnier man who, unbelievably, sold us petrol.